Coup allegations and rival claims to the presidency deepen Haiti’s crisis

 Civil society groups critical of Moïse have been calling for a transitional government in Haiti for months.
 Human rights activists and others say his government has ties to street gangs that have been terrorizing the nation.
 In June, witnesses in Port-au-Prince claimed to have seen gang members ride in the armored vehicles used by the national police and special security forces.
 Moïse’s government denies the charges and says it is fighting the gangs.

-One faction of the divided opposition named Jean-Louis, 72, interim president.
-In a video address, the judge said he had “accepted the choice of the opposition and civil society, to serve the country as interim president for the transition.”
+One faction of the divided opposition named Jean-Louis, 72, interim president. n a video address, the judge said he had “accepted the choice of the opposition and civil society to serve the country as interim president for the transition.”
 Moïse’s justice minister called the man a “usurper” who was violating the law.

 Few nations are as vulnerable as Haiti.
 The country has suffered decades of misery, shedding the yoke of the Duvalier father-then-son dictatorships in the 1980s only to suffer the failure of repeated efforts to lift its population out of dehumanizing poverty.